mizmay/maplibre-gl-js/BRANCH_PREVIEW_GUIDE.md

 ### Overview

 The deployment system uses GitHub Actions to deploy the `preview-infra` branch to `gh-pages`.
-The `deploy-preview.yml` workflow simply copies the already-synced branches and HTML files to GitHub Pages.
+The `deploy-preview.yml` workflow is **automatically triggered** whenever you push to the `preview-infra` branch.

 **The workflow**:
 1. Checks out the `preview-infra` branch